 Co-founder, President and CEO

-Before Frequency, David was President and Chief Executive Officer of Entrega Bio, a PureTech Health-founded biotechnology company focused on oral drug delivery technology.
+Before Frequency, David was President and Chief Executive Officer of Entrega Bio, a biotechnology company focused on oral drug delivery technology.
 Prior to that, David co-founded, also with Dr. Langer, Semprus BioSciences.
-At Semprus, David oversaw the development of the company’s lead medical product, which focused on surface modifications designed to reduce infection and clotting, and which received FDA and European CE marketing clearance.
-Semprus was acquired in 2012 by Teleflex, Inc. Prior to Semprus, David worked at the investment firm Polaris Partners.
+There, he led the FDA marketing and European CE marketing clearance of a product to reduce infections and blood clotting.
+Semprus was acquired in 2012 by Teleflex.
+Previously, David worked at the investment firm Polaris Partners.

 David earned a B.A. from Denison University, an M.S. from the Newhouse School of Journalism at Syracuse University and an M.B.A. from the MIT Sloan School of Management as an Alfred P. Sloan Fellow.